Jaswant Singh: Kandahar Hijack

 The terrorists of Taliban hijacked the Indian Airlines Flight 814 on 24 December 1999 on the Tribhuvan International Airport of Kathmandu, Nepal.
 The motive for the hijacking apparently was to secure the release of Islamist figures held in prison in India.
 The hostage crisis lasted for seven days and ended after India agreed to release three militants – Mushtaq Ahmed Zargar, Ahmed Omar Saeed Sheikh, and Mulana Masood Azhar.
 This hijack was also helped by Dawood Ibrahim and Al-Qaeda linked Jihadis.
-Then after too much suggestions and pressure then Prime Minister Atal Bihari Vajpayee agrees on the demand of the hijackers of Taliban and sends Ajit Doval in Kandahar and after that Vajpayee decided to send Singh as he was the one of the most trusted man.
+Then after too much suggestions and pressure then Prime Minister Atal Bihari Vajpayee agrees on the demand of the hijackers of Taliban and sends Ajit Doval in Kandahar and after that Vajpayee decided to send Singh as he was one of the most trusted men.
 He was sent to Kandahar of Afghanistan to escort the terrorists and take back the crew members.
 It was also said that Singh has made a secret talks with Taliban Foreign Minister Wakil Ahmed Muttawakil and made an agreement of 3 terrorists in exchange of 170 crew members including men, women and children.
 Later terrorists also demanded 900 crores rupees and 36 other terrorists, but somehow it was denied.
 On 31 December 1999 on New Year of 2000 all 176 were released and they all landed to Indira Gandhi International Airport.

 The incident is seen as a failure of the BJP government under Prime Minister Atal Bihari Vajpayee and IB chief Ajit Doval said that India would have had a stronger negotiating hand if the aircraft had not been allowed to leave Indian territory.
 Doval, the IB chief, who led the four-member negotiating team to Kandahar, described the whole incident as a "diplomatic failure" of the government in their inability to make the US and UAE use their influence to help secure a quick release of the passengers.
 Singh also received criticism for praising the Taliban for their co-operation after the hostages had been returned.